vladfaust/vitepress-mermaid-renderer/README.md

 ### VitePress Configuration

-Your `.vitepress/config.ts` file is need to look like this:
+Your `.vitepress/theme/index.ts` file should look like this:

 ```typescript
 // https://vitepress.dev/guide/custom-theme